Wolverine971/9takes/src/blog/people/historical/Nikola-Tesla.md

 <p class="firstLetter">Picture this: A young boy, sickly yet bright-eyed, gazes at the lightning storm outside his window in a small town called Smiljan in Croatia.
 His mind races with questions, curiosity, and a sense of wonder that most of us can only dream of.
 This boy is Nikola Tesla, and today we're going on a journey through his life, exploring how he embodies the traits of an Enneagram Type 4.</p>

-> **Disclaimer** This analysis of Nikola Tesla's Enneagram type is purely speculative, based on publicly available information, and may not reflect the actual personality type of Nikola Tesla.
+> **Disclaimer** This analysis of Nikola Tesla's Enneagram type is speculative, based on publicly available information, and may not reflect the actual personality type of Nikola Tesla.

 <div
   style="display: flex;